lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Finally, the fully assembled `M'` is given, which is simply the concatenation of the above values.

+First is an example of constructing the message representative `M'` for MLDSA65-ECDSA-P256-SHA256 without a context string `ctx`.

 ~~~
 {::include ./src/messageFormatSample_noctx.md}
 ~~~

 Second is an example of constructing the message representative `M'` for MLDSA65-ECDSA-P256-SHA256 with a context string `ctx`.

-The inputs are similar to the first example with the exception that there is an 8 byte context string 'ctx'
+The inputs are similar to the first example with the exception that there is an 8 byte context string 'ctx'.

 ~~~
 {::include ./src/messageFormatSample_ctx.md}